The Bankrate promise

 Six or nine months from now may seem far away, but don’t get complacent; putting aside some money before repayment starts can give you a buffer once those payments start to become due.
 You may even want to set up a separate checking or savings account and make it off-limits for any other expense.

 Get a head start if you can

 Just because you don’t yet have a payment due doesn’t mean you have to wait to start making payments on your student loans.
 Many student loans start accruing interest during the grace period, and that interest will be added to your total loan balance — meaning you may end up paying interest on your interest.
 You can chip away at your overall debt by paying interest immediately.
-Also, ask the lender if you can make payments on the principal during the grace period in order to shorten your overall repayment period.
+You may also decide to ask the lender if you can make payments on the principal during the grace period in order to shorten your overall repayment period.

 If you’ve landed a job and you’re immediately eligible for benefits such as health insurance or 401(k) savings, consider choosing the options that will have the least impact on your take-home pay.
 For example, you could opt for a low-cost “bronze” dental plan rather than the more expensive “gold” plan.
 You can always reenroll for more robust benefits when you’ve reduced your debt.